map from Google Maps

 Great Egrets, grackles, starlings,

-Barn Swallows, Green Herons, American White Pelicans and
+Barn Swallows, Green Herons, American White Pelicans, gulls and